SE-I-T-Digital/hello-color/README.md

-- Build and Run with Docker Compose BACKGROUND_COLOR=lightgreen docker-compose up --build
+- Build and Run with Docker Compose:
+BACKGROUND_COLOR=lightgreen docker-compose up --build

 - Access the Application